CITY REPORT VA

 • Average lead level: 0.0036 mg/L.

-Who Supplies Your Water in Richmond
+Water Quality in Richmond

 We track water quality and home safety data for 39 ZIP codes in Richmond, Virginia (population ~404,093), covering 7 community water systems serving approximately 951,230 people region-wide.